Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Results

-As we turn on the disorder, we observe the disappearance of Hofstadter spectrum.
-The given disorder (the 0123 Rudin Shapiro sequence) inserts states into the gaps and is strong enough to smear out the fractal character and the spectrum almost looks like a continuous band though the lowest eigenvalue still retains the reflection symmetry with respect to $B=3$.
-Though Hofstadter spectrum lost its butterfly like structure, the entanglement entropy retains its character in comparison to the absence of disorder.
-We observe that for small subsystem, the entanglement entropy is still independent of external magnetic field but for large subsystem the entanglement entropy is non monotonous and has an inverted dome like structure.
-The largest subsystem has again the minimum entanglement entropy for $B=3.0$, though its absolute value is less than the case of without disorder signifying that the disorder causes localization of the eigenfunctions. \\
+In Fig.\ref{sqspectra}, we have presented the effect of interaction and disorder graphically for square lattice.
+From the convention of different parameters as mentioned earlier we observe from Fig. \ref{sqspectra} that as we turn on the disorder, Hofstadter spectrum loses its fractal/butterfly nature.
+The given disorder inserts states into the gaps and is strong enough to smear out the fractal character and the spectrum almost looks like a continuous band though the lowest eigenvalue still retains the reflection symmetry with respect to $B=\pi$.
 Now we discuss the effect of interaction without disorder.
-Turning on interaction causes a gap in the Hofstadter spectrum retaining its overall butterfly like structure as evident from Fig. \ref{sq8}.
-It is interesting to note that entanglement spectrum for half subsystem also shows gap in it.
-The entanglement gap being minimum at $B=3.0$.
-Remarkably entanglement entropy for the largest subsystem is maximum for $B=3.0$ unlike the case of without interaction.
-Now as we turn on the disorder in the presence of interaction, we observe the resurrection of Hofstadter butterfly for a critical value of interaction.
-The entanglement entropy and entanglement spectrum has similar structure as for the case of without interaction but disorder present.
+Turning on interaction causes a gap in the Hofstadter spectrum retaining its overall butterfly like structure as evident from lower left panel of Fig. \ref{sqspectra}.
+Now as we turn on the disorder in the presence of interaction we observe the resurrection of Hofstadter butterfly for a critical value of interaction.
+This resurrection or revival is marked by the appearance of the largest wing or gap in the spectra.
+Though we note that the width of the wing has decreased and the subdominant wings are also faintly present there.
+This is also accompanied with vanishing gap at half filling.
+Thus we find a clear evidence that the localization effect due to disorder and interaction play against each other and results in the revival of butterfly spectra to some extent.
+Now we move on to explain the results for honeycomb lattice.